 Victorian Bakers - BBC 2 Television Series

-YES - John Foster IS one of the Victorian Bakers from the BBC television series.
+John Foster, Our managing director, IS one of the Victorian Bakers from the BBC television series.

 The series, made for BBC2 by Wall to Wall Television, was filmed over 13 days in the summer of 2015.
 The series thrust 4 professional bakers from different baking backgrounds into a baking time machine back to the Victorian era.